notqmail/notqmail.org/notqmail-1.07.md

 The instructions for building and installing notqmail on a single host are unchanged from qmail's.

+At least one assumption has changed in the intervening years: while `nroff` remains a non-optional build dependency, some systems have stopped providing it.
+We've seen this on at OpenBSD, FreeBSD, and Void Linux.
+[GNU troff](https://www.gnu.org/software/groff/) (aka `groff`) should do the trick.

-notqmail-1.07 also makes it easy to build a package on one machine and run it on others.
+New in notqmail-1.07, it's now easy to build a package on one machine and run it on others.

 ### On the build host: